pilcrowonpaper/oslo/documentation/content/reference/cookie/parseCookies.md

 # `parseCookies()`

-Parses `Cookie` header value and returns a `Map` with the key/value.
+Parses `Cookie` header value and returns a `Map` with the cookie names as the key.
 Cookie names and values are URI-component decoded.

 ## Definition